-Please join us for the inaugural Diversity in Aging Symposium focused on Eldercare: Diverse Perspectives and Diverse Needs.
+On January 21, 2021,PiAP hosted the inaugural Diversity in Aging Symposium.
+The theme for this years’ event was Eldercare: Diverse Perspectives and Diverse Needs.

 Orange County Department on Aging has completed the planning and begun implementation of the 2017-2022 Master Aging Plan.
 The Partnerships in Aging program is providing consultation and technical assistance to this initiative.
 The cornerstone of the Master Aging Plan is broad-based citizen input.
 During public meetings held in July and August 2016, at 13 locations around the County, we heard from over 60 people.
 An electronic survey was distributed to people of all ages throughout the County, and Janice Tyler, Director of the Department on Aging, conducted multiple interviews with County leaders and stakeholders.